-I work as a research engineer in the Office of Water Programs at California State University, Sacramento, and as a visiting researcher at UCLA’s Institute of the Environment and Sustainability.
-I am also part of a research team that examined the potential for Los Angeles County to significantly reduce its imported water, which included development of a systems model for LA’s complex urban water management.
+I am a Research Engineer in the Office of Water Programs at California State University, Sacramento, an Adjunct Assistant Professor at UCLA’s Institute of the Environment and Sustainability, and a Lecturer in Sacramento State’s Department of Environmental Studies.
+My focus areas include water and energy systems analysis, resource management, and utility operations.
+Research with collaborators has examined the potential for Los Angeles County to significantly reduce its use of imported water, which included development of a systems model for LA’s complex urban water management.

 Through travels, I have visited many hip, beautiful, and grimy places throughout the globe.
 From 2005-07, I worked as a counterintelligence analyst for the U.S. Naval Criminal Investigative Service (NCIS).
 From 2007-09, I worked as a systems engineer for the U.N. in Austria, organizing the installation of nuclear weapons monitoring stations in East Asia and Africa.
 In 2009, I co-organized and led the Earlham East Africa study abroad program, an experiential education program focused on urban development, rural sustainability, and ecology.